PrefectHQ/prefect/docs/tutorials/orchestration.md

 ## Agents and work queues

-Agents and work queues bridge the Prefect Orion orchestration engine and API with your local execution environments.
+Agents and work queues bridge the Prefect orchestration engine and API with your local execution environments.

 - Work queues are configured on the server.
 They contain logic that determines which flow runs a given queue will serve to waiting agents.
 - Agents run in a local execution environment.
 They pick up work from a specific work queue and execute those flow runs.